Mulleins

 Dense-flowered Mullein Verbascum densiflorum

-Introduced from Europe and rare, seemingly popping up from time to time in the region but never persisting.
+Introduced from Europe and uncommon but slowly increasing, seemingly popping up from time to time in the region but often not persisting.
 Flowers June to August.
-A very showy species, with relatively large, fully open flowers with broad petals; upper three stamens with pale yellow hairs, lower two stamens hairless; stigma with spatula-like tip.
+A very showy species, with relatively large, fully open flowers with broad petals; upper three stamens with pale yellow hairs and reniform anthers, lower two stamens hairless and with decurrent anthers.
+Stigma with spatula-like tip.
 Flower spike usually with short side branches in the upper stem leaf bases.
-Stem leaves with winged bases, running well into the stem.
+Stem leaves with winged, decurrent bases, running well into the stem.
 Leaves softly downy all over.
-Very similar to Orange Mullein and best told from it by the winged bases to the stem leaves.
+Extremely similar to Orange Mullein and best told from it by the stem leaves, which have winged bases that taper into the stem from the leaf blade.
 Told from Great Mullein by the thinner leaves, branched flower spike and by the stigma which is elongate at the tip like a narrow spoon or spatula.

 Dense-flowered Mullein Dense-flowered Mullein Dense-flowered Mullein Dense-flowered Mullein